-This cultural complex will enable Southern Nevada to take its place on an international stage, celebrating artistic excellence, education and culture from around the world.
+Before ground had even been broken in Symphony Park, The Smith Center was projected to make history with this new cultural complex in Southern Nevada; it would enable Southern Nevada to take its place on an international stage, celebrating artistic excellence, education and culture from around the world.

-The ambition to create one of the nation’s leading performing art centers led The Smith Center’s design team to visit venues across North America and Europe in 2007, where they studied some of the world’s finest opera houses, concert halls and performance venues.
-After they toured venues including Palais Garnier in Paris, the Musikverein in Vienna and La Scala in Milan, they came together to design The Smith Center.
+The great ambition to develop a nationally renowned performing arts center urged The Smith Center’s design team to visit venues across North America and Europe in 2007 in order to study some of the world’s finest opera houses, concert halls and performance venues.
+After they toured multiple historic venues including Palais Garnier in Paris, the Musikverein in Vienna and La Scala in Milan, they came together to collaborate their findings and design The Smith Center for the Performing Arts.

 The Smith Center is funded by a public-private partnership.

-Public Sector: The city of Las Vegas will provide land, infrastructure, environmental clean-up, and parking.
-The city of Las Vegas, Clark County and State Legislature collaborated on a car rental fee that resulted in a bond of $105 million.
-The City commitment totals $170 million.
+Public Sector: The city of Las Vegas provided land, infrastructure, environmental clean-up, and parking to the project and the city of Las Vegas, Clark County and State Legislature collaborated on a car rental fee that resulted in a bond of $105 million - a combined City commitment total of $170 million.

-Private Sector: In 2005, The Donald W. Reynolds Foundation with a landmark gift of $50 million in honor of their chairman, Fred W. Smith, and his wife, Mary, led our private funding campaign.
+Private Sector: In 2005, The Donald W. Reynolds Foundation granted the project a landmark gift of $50 million in honor of their chairman, Fred W. Smith, and his wife, Mary.
+This incredible donation led our private funding campaign.
 Since then, the Reynolds Foundation has continued their generosity, pledging an additional $100 million grant to help complete the campus.
-This gift is the largest philanthropic donation in state history, and combinedwith their initial contribution, makes it the second largest donation to the performing arts in the United States.
+This gift is the largest philanthropic donation in state history, and combined with their initial contribution, makes it the second largest donation to the performing arts in the United States.